christiskatsouris/ivxPredictive/README.md

 2. The Matlab code of the original IVX instrumentation method can be found on the website of [Michalis Stamatogiannis](https://sites.google.com/site/mpstamatogiannis/home).

 3. The author would like to thank [Ji Hyung Lee](https://economics.illinois.edu/profile/jihyung) for kindly sharing the Matlab code for the implementation of the original IVX instrumentation method for the quantile predictive regression.

+## Code of Coduct

+Please note that the ‘ivxPredictive’ project will be released with a Contributor Code of Coduct (under construction).
+By contributing to this project, you agree to abide by its terms.

 ## Declarations